cgreenhalgh/fast-performance-demo/scoretools/README.md

 - `auto:` - followed by initial (automatic) actions - see below
 - `mcN:` - followed by muzicode N actions - see below
 - `default_cue` - name of next stage to cue if reach end and nothing else cued

+It is assumed that the first row is the start and the last row is the end.

 Actions/etc. for `auto:` and `mcN:`, i.e. names of following columns can be: